nd-crane/kg-resources/readme.md

 `dvc pull`

 DVC will then pull in the data from the URL's specified in the .dvc files.
-It's like magic!